Program Information

 - Submit the credentialing exam report in order to obtain college credit for course RET3960 Respiratory Therapy Professional Credentialing.

-- Undertake and pass 12 additional lower-division credits prior to RET4950 Cardiopulmonary Capstone:
+- Undertake and pass 12 additional lower-division credit hours prior to RET4950 Cardiopulmonary Capstone:

 - BSC1085 Human Anatomy & Physiology I, equivalent or higher